You should be considering a video marketing strategy for your business.

 Here are the top four reasons you need a solid video marketing strategy.

 4 Reasons Why You Need a Video Marketing Strategy

 With the advent of platforms like YouTube and Netflix, people have become used to watching videos in their everyday lives.
 During one-third of the time people spend online, they’re watching videos.
 Almost 5 billion videos are watched on YouTube each day.
 And the average Netflix subscriber watches 1.5 hours of content each day.

-People have also become used to using videos to help them make decisions about which products to purchase.
+People have also become used to using videos- YouTube videos and social videos to help them make decisions about which new products to purchase.

 - 90% of customers say videos help them make buying decisions.

 - 64% of customers normally purchase a product online once they’ve viewed a video about it.

 Consumers are very visually oriented, so it’s important to appeal to them in this way.
 A study from HubSpot Research discovered that this is the way your customers want you to speak to them.
 54% of your potential customers want to see videos… and that number outweighs their desire for any other kind of content.

 As a business owner, it’s your job to give the people what they want.